Watts-Energy/Watts.Azure/README.md

 E.g. when moving data from Table Storage you could write ```Timestamp gt datetime'{lastBackupStarted.Value.ToIso8601()}'``` which selects only entities from the source which have been modified since 'lastBackupStarted' (which would be a DateTime/DateTimeOffset). ```ToIso8601``` simply ensures that the date is in a format Table Storage understands.

+# Azure Table Storage Backup
+The class ```TableStorageBackup.cs``` in Watts.Azure.Common.Backup makes it very easy to set up rolling backups of Azure Tables.
+It is meant to be run frequently through e.g. an Azure Web job, so that it can constantly monitor the schedule and see if new backups need to be created or incremental changes need to be transferred from the source table to the current backup.

+You can use it to build backup pipelines that automatically switch between targets and maintain a rolling backup of the table, cleaning up copies that are older than some configured value.

+To do this, you need to provide a ```BackupSetup``` object, in turn containing any number of ```TableBackupSetup``` objects, each specifying a ```BackupSchedule```.
+The backup schedule specifies three timespans:
+- Retention time: i.e. how long will any backup live,
+- Incremental load frequency: (how often will incremental changes be copied from the source to the newest backup), and
+- Switch target frequency: How long before we should switch to a new storage account.

+The backup object will handle everything related to provisioning of resources in the target subscription and will create the resource group specified in the setup if it doesn't already exist, the resource groups when needed and backup tables.

+All storage accounts are placed under the configured resource group, and are given names according to the time they were created concatenated with a suffix you specify in the setup.

+All this is described in more detail in the Wiki and there are integration tests you can read to get a feeling for the functionality.

 ## Azure Data Lake
 Watts.Azure contains some utilities for interacting with Azure Data Lake.